“How big is Talking Shrimp’s email list?”

 I did this for the first time with my “Shrimpmukkah” post featuring freebies from Shrimpers in my mastermind, Shrimp Club.
 I didn’t even have to ask them to share it.
 They shared it everywhere.
 It was a win-win-win-win-win to the nth degree.
 (Shrimp power!)

-- Giving testimonials and submitting my site as a case study to apps and platforms I use and love, like Convertkit (for emails to my list) and Kajabi (for digital courses).
+- Giving testimonials and submitting my site as a case study to apps and platforms I’ve used and loved, like Convertkit (for emails to my list) and Kajabi (for digital courses).
 These two are affiliate links.
 If you sign up for either, I get a commission!
 Win-win.

 - Pitching articles more regularly